vlelee/javet-exchange/README.md

 * Using business analysts/experts for the core business logic

-Lessons Learned
+### Lessons Learned
 * Anything is possible if you just _believe_
-    * Started feeling very insecure in our skillset and business knowledge, but it all came together quickly when we focused our efforts and had daily goals
+    * Started feeling insecure in our skillset and business knowledge, but it all came together quickly when we focused our efforts and had daily goals
 * Value of teamwork: trusting in your team members' contributions without babysitting
 * Better to have error messages than to not
 * Ask for help from other teams, supervisors and of course teammates